softecspa/puppet-ispconfig_logarchive/README.md

     * logs/${cluster}/${::hostname}/

 ##Usage
-Each config parameter for each managed logfile can be defined or overrided passing an hash to the relative class parameter:
+Each parameters for each managed logfile can be defined or overrided by passing an hash to the relative class parameter:
  * $datacollector\_$servicename\_$(input|output)\_opts

 Ex1: if you want to define or override config parameter for apache2 log source in fluentd, you can do this using the hash parameter: